ilifu/stop/README.md

 The application is built with Python using the [Textual](https://github.com/Textualize/textual) framework.

-Note this was a weekend project for me to try out vibe programming.
-I decided to use gemini cli since there is a free tier and it worked very well.
-I ended up having to pay a bit because I went over the free tier limit, but it was worth it for the experience.

 ## Features

 - **Real-time Data:** Fetches and displays data from `sinfo`, `squeue`, and `scontrol` at a configurable interval.